oppo-us-research/PoP-Net/README.md

 ## Video demos

 A few video clips are included below showing visual comparison between few baseline methods and our PoP-Net.
-You are highly welcome to take the chalenge to push foward the state-of-the-art performance!
+You are highly welcome to take the chalenge to beat the state-of-the-art methods!

 https://user-images.githubusercontent.com/13290379/137015881-7badaeae-33ec-4ddf-96da-7b140a705f40.mp4